RodinaMariia/timeseries-sample-vol.2/README.md

 ## Second look at the multinomial time series.

 A second approach to the problem of predicting multiple series, the first one is [here](https://github.com/RodinaMariia/timeseries-sample).
 As before it was desided to build independent model to the each sequence of the whole dataset.
-It's possible to split all series to a several groups and cleate one model to a one cluster, but this option leads to a decrease in the forecast accuracy.
+It's possible to split all series to a several groups and create one model to a one cluster, but it provides decreasing the forecast accuracy.

 Module *timemodel* implements different forecast models, more complex than before.
 Such approaches are used as
 * Making basic forecast and predict residuals separetely for a one time sequense;